afrovera/simple-app/README.md

 Assignment
 -----------

-The sources you will deploy can be found at https://github.com/lc-nyovchev/opstest/tree/master.
-Launching the app is possible with the following command:
-./mvnw spring-boot:run -Dspring.config.location=/tmp/application.properties
-We expect a complete solution that will:
 1. Start the app in at least 3 availability zones.
 You are free to select the most secure solution to accomplish this.
 2. Each app instance should be provisioned in such a way that hitting the /hello URL displays the